Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Introduction

 \section{Introduction}

 Spontaneous emission process is at the heart of all light emitting devices (LEDs).
-Understanding the spontaneous emission process enables design of strategies and protocols for optimizing the light emission efficiencies of LEDs.
-According to the quantum theory of light, the spontaneous emission rate can be described in the terms of transition dipole moment ($\mu$) and the photonic density of states (PDOS) represented by $\rho$.
-This is stated as the Fermi golden rule, which indicates the probability\cite{RLoudon2000, scully1997} of a spontaneous emission rate between two energy levels E\textsubscript{2} and E\textsubscript{1} respectively is given as
+Understanding the nature spontaneous emission rate enables design of strategies and protocols for optimizing the light emission efficiencies of LEDs.
+According to the semi-classical theory of light, under dipolar approximation, the spontaneous emission rate can be described in the terms of transition dipole moment ($\vec{\mu}$) and the photonic density of states ($\rho$).

+In this manuscript the dipolar approximation\cite{PhysRevA.97.032105} holds well, as the criteria for weak interaction between probing electromagnetic radiation and the emitting quantum dots is satisfied. \begin{itemize} \item The wavelength of light emitted ($\simeq$ 609 nm) is much larger than the size ($\simeq$ 6 nm) of the quantum dots. \item The emission frequency of quantum dots ($\simeq$ 10\textsuperscript{14} s\textsuperscript{-1}) is significantly larger than the inverse of the emission lifetime ($\simeq$ 10\textsuperscript{8} s\textsuperscript{-1}) \end{itemize} This dipolar approximation is a useful but primitive picture of quantum dot's spontaneous emission, as it ignores the Coulomb interaction of charge carriers, Hartree-Fock band gap renormalization and other carrier scattering processes.\cite{CHOW2013109} The effect of quantum dot confinement potential on the in{\-}plane motion of carriers is significant as the Bohr{-}Exciton radius of CdSe is 5.7 nm\cite{PhysRevLett.89.086801} is close to the size of the quantum dots.
+The quantum dot capping ligand molecules also influences its energy levels.\cite{10.1063/1.5128334}